ilkkamaksy/nestjs-microservice-rabbitmq-skeleton/README.md

-# Microservices demo with nestJS and RabbitMQ message broker
+# Microservices skeleton with nestJS and RabbitMQ message broker

 This is a skeleton of a nestJS microservices architecture using RabbitMQ as message broker.
-The system consists of two resource services and a gateway.
+The system consists of two resource services and API gateway.

 ## Quick start